nngogol/PySimpleGUIDocGen/db/2_readme.md

 ### "Chooser" Buttons

-These buttons are used to show dialog boxes that choose something like a filename, date, color, etc. that are filled into an `InputText` Element (or some other "target".... see below regarding targets)
+These buttons are used to show dialog boxes that choose something like a filename, date, color, etc.. that are filled into an `InputText` Element (or some other "target".... see below regarding targets)

 - CalendarButton
 - ColorChooserButton